 Summoning the courage to get beyond small talk and bring up potentially difficult topics is typically the hard part.
 Once you do, you may be surprised how eager others are to share their hopes and fears.
 Areas that are important to address in these conversations include:

 - Creating a will: According to the American Association Of Retired People, more than 60 percent of all adults do not have a will in place.

 - Advance directives: Documents such as a health care power of attorney and living will are important for people of all ages and spare having others guess what you want.

 - Creating a trust: A trust is vital in caring for young children and vulnerable adults.
 It also helps in Medicaid planning, offsetting nursing home costs.

 - Long term care: Ask older adults how they are managing, if they want to continue aging in place, and whether it is feasible.

 An Attorney Can Help You Today

 At Cavallo and Cavallo, you can count on us to provide the trusted legal guidance you need to protect yourself and your loved ones in the years to come.
-For help in addressing important estate planning needs, call or contact our Bronx & New Rochelle estate planning attorneys online and request a consultation in our office today.
+For help in addressing important estate planning needs, call or contact our Bronx & Westchester estate planning attorneys online and request a consultation in our office today.